ServerProgramming/2-index-and-contact-endpoints-juhahinkula/README.md

 Controller & Endpoints

 Create Spring Boot application that handle requests to the endpoints **/index** and **/contact**.
 Index endpoint returns string *'This is the main page'* and contact endpoint returns string '*This is the contact page*'

+**Note!** There is file for the controller class created (main.java.HelloController.java) that you have to modify.